 Don’t post content on YouTube if it fits any of the descriptions noted below.

-- Content that features prolonged name calling or malicious insults (such as racial slurs) based on their intrinsic attributes.
-These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, domestic abuse, child abuse etc.
+- Content that features prolonged name calling or malicious insults (such as racial slurs) based on someone's intrinsic attributes.
+These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, domestic abuse, child abuse and more.

 Other types of content that violate this policy